no-go/TextThing/README.md

 - use the App to write notes
 - stores changes on closing or pausing the App (optionaly)
 - set your favorite font size and switch between normal or monospace style
-- languages: english, japanese, german, french
+- languages: english, japanese, german, russian, french
 - a **save now** button in preferences
 - very small widget added